Searching ...

 Pennsylvania Vs. Virginia

-Virginia and Pennsylvania’s colonial origins shaped the culture of these Mid-Atlantic region states.
-Historically, the shared heritage leads to many common features with historic battlefields, monuments, and museums.
-Visually, each has rolling, lush farmlands, gentle blue mountain peaks, clear mountain streams, and historic brick homes.
+Virginia and Pennsylvania’s colonial origins shaped the modern culture of these Mid-Atlantic region states.
+Historically, the shared heritage leads to many common features: historic battlefields, massive monuments, renowned education institutions, and relevant cities.
+Visually, each has rolling, lush farmlands, gentle blue mountain peaks, clear mountain streams, and historic Victorian and Gilded Age homes.

-How has their past shaped the lifestyles of the modern-day resident?
-Look at our state comparison guide.
-The side-by-side view reveals the standard of life available to you today.
-Learning about their living cost, real estate market, and amenities can help you decide if Pennsylvania or Virginia may be a better place to call home.
+Our side-by-side view reveals the quality of life available to you today.
+Comparing Pennsylvania vs Virginia living costs, real estate markets, and amenities can help you decide which state may be a better place to call home.

 Take a look: